 What is a joint stock company?

-Meaning of joint stock company: As the definition suggests, it is a form of organisation where individual investors pool money to run the business in exchange for a part ownership.
+A joint stock company is a form of organisation where individual investors pool money to run the business in exchange for part ownership.

 These investors hold ownership in the form of shares that can be traded in the secondary market, at their will.